mmdrn/react-mock-authentication/README.md

 This project is built using React, TypeScript, Tailwind CSS, and React Query.
 Mock APIs have been implemented using the MSW library, and end-to-end tests are written using Cypress.
 Additionally, integration tests have been implemented using Jest.

 ### Project Setup:
+Make sure you have Node.js and npm installed on your machine.

 1. **Install Dependencies:**
    ```bash